Angee-web/My-Checkpoint/README.md

 # My-Checkpoint
-A slightly functional 3 page website I created with the little knowledge I have gained so far.
+A one page menu I created for my checkpoint at GoMyCode I used the following;
+.
+Local links
+. the <hr> tag
+. picture
+. footer
+. google fonts